ChandanMahapatra/Web-Markdown-Editor/README.md

 - **Ollama**: Local models via Ollama (alternative to LM Studio)

 All AI evaluations are processed client-side or through direct API calls - no data is sent to external analytics services.

+### HTTPS Mixed Content Limitation

+**Important**: When the app is deployed on HTTPS (like GitHub Pages), it cannot connect to local HTTP servers due to browser security restrictions.
+This means:

+- ✅ **Local development** (`npm run dev`): Local AI works perfectly
+- ❌ **Deployed HTTPS version**: Local AI providers are automatically hidden
+- ✅ **Cloud providers** (OpenAI, Anthropic): Work on both local and deployed versions

+#### Workarounds for Using Local AI with Deployed App:

+1. **HTTPS Local Server**: Set up a reverse proxy (nginx/Caddy) with SSL certificates for your local AI server
+2. **mkcert**: Use mkcert to create local SSL certificates for LM Studio/Ollama
+3. **Development Mode**: Use the local development server for local AI features

 ## Architecture